These are questions commonly asked of us about our Bring Your Own iPad (BYOi) program.

 One of the minor advantages of everyone using an iPad is that chargers are easy to borrow from friends, and easy for the school to stock loaners.
-Students can borrow a charger for the day from the Library.
+Charging stations are available in the Library.

 Will students be able to print at school, or will we have to buy a wireless printer for home?

 Students can print wirelessly from their iPad in the library.

 Aren’t kids already overexposed to technology and social media?

 We are aware of the dangers associated with overexposure to technology and social media.
 Our job is to make sure that students know those dangers, too, and become smart users of their smart phones and computing devices.
 Your child's teachers will help in that endeavor as they have been trained to use the right tool at the right time.
 Sometimes it makes sense to put pen to paper or turn the pages of book, whether those are paper pages or electronic pages.
 Sometimes it's important just to listen or to lead in a group discussion.
 And sometimes it's essential to use an iPad to find the best answers, synthesize mountains of information and create something dynamic.
 We also want to create a level playing field, without digital haves and have-nots.
 The new program will ensure that every student has the necessary digital tools to aid his or her education and growth.

 What kinds of activities or content are prohibited in the classroom?